SimonXIX/simonxix.com/README.md

 `docker-compose -f docker-compose.prod.yml up -d --build`

+## Nginx

+The Nginx configuration provided is indicative but should be sufficient for running the application as localhost.
+Obviously for production you'd want to provide your own configuration with, at a minimum, the domain name of the server and SSL configuration.

 ## onion service

 The production Docker Compose configuration also provides an [onion service](https://community.torproject.org/onion-services/) version of the website.
 This uses [torservers' Onionize](https://github.com/torservers/onionize-docker) container to automatically exposes other selected Docker containers as onion services.
 It uses a 'faraday' network to only expose services on that internal network outwards to the Tor network.
 A separate version of Nginx labelled onion-nginx exposes the website on that internal network.